jfath/mythmunge/README.md

    the new file can be referred to as %{NEWFILE} within the command string

+ Options can be set in mythmunch.sh, config file, or passed on command line
+ Precedence: command line, config file, default

  Example MythTV user job to remove commercials and place new recording in DVR directory:
    mythmunge.sh "%DIR%/%FILE%" "fileop=new,remcom=yes,newdir=/mnt/VidTV/DVR"